 - Outpatient Services - Licensed therapists and board certified psychiatrists are available to assist with mental health and substance abuse problems for children, adolescents, and their families.
 Each client's needs are assessed at intake and an individualized treatment plan is created with the client and parent(s) or guardian(s).
 Outpatient treatment may include individual, family or group therapy; multi-family therapy (several families attend together); individualized substance abuse services; and psychiatric evaluation and medication management.
 Therapists also provide case management functions when needed, such as making referrals to other programs, corresponding with other service providers and family members, and consulting with a multi-disciplinary clinical team at case staffings.

-- The Alliance for Youth (TAFY) - This is a therapeutic foster care program that is a joint effort between Child and Youth MHSA Services and the Foster Care Unit.
-It is open only to children that need therapeutic services, are currently in foster care with a the Adult and Family Services Division, and referred by the foster care team.
+- The Alliance for Youth (TAFY) - This is a therapeutic foster care program that is a joint effort between Child and Youth that is a joint effort between Child and Youth Mental Health Services and the Social Services Foster Care Unit.
+It is open only to children that need therapeutic services, are currently in foster care with a the Services and the Social Services Foster Care Unit.
+It is open only to children that need therapeutic services, are currently in foster care with a the Social Services Division, and referred by the foster care team.

 - Virginia Independent Clinical Assessment Program (VICAP) - Individuals seeking Medicaid Children's Mental health services must have an independent assessment completed by a Department of Medical Assistance Services (DMAS) approved mental health Professional.
 DMAS has designated local Community Services Boards (CSB) as the agency to conduct these evaluations.